Against probability: A quantum state is more than a list of probability distributions: Why robustness is necessary

 where $\bar \Pi^{(\ell)}_R$ is the uniform state on bit strings of length $\ell$, and $\mathcal{D}(E)$ is the set of density operators on $E$.

 In any practical randomness-generation protocol, the output $R$ inevitably has residual correlations with other systems.
-Moreover, since $R$ is produced by a quantum process, it is not automatically classical: in general, the joint state $\rho_{R E}$ is not a cq-state.
-Consequently, condition \eqref{eq:perfectrandomness} cannot be achieved exactly, but only approached asymptotically by investing additional resources~\cite{Vazirani2012,Pironio2013,Frauchiger2013}, for instance by increasing the number $n$ of atoms in our example protocol.
-For this reason, it is standard to adopt an approximate condition of the form
+Moreover, since $R$ is produced by a quantum process, it is not automatically classical: in general, the joint state $\smash{\rho^{(n)}_{R E}}$ is not a cq-state.
+For these reasons, condition \eqref{eq:perfectrandomness} cannot be achieved exactly, but only approached asymptotically by investing additional resources~\cite{Vazirani2012,Pironio2013,Frauchiger2013}, for instance by increasing the number $n$ of atoms in our example protocol.
+Therefore, it is standard to adopt an approximate condition of the form